mrneo240/PSPdownload/readme.md

 ### Setup

+### Required Files
-Get a copy of the psp games database file.
-Put it in the same directory as the program and then run it from a terminal.
+To run this program you need a copy of the following files in the same folder as the program:

+* PSP_GAMES.tsv (find it online)
+* pkg2zip/pkg2zip.exe ([Available here, check "release" for a zip](https://github.com/mmozeiko/pkg2zip))

 ### Usage